lets-release/lets-release/plugins/github/README.md

 #### commentOnSuccess

-A `boolean` or a function returns a `boolean` or `Promise<boolean>` to determine whether to comment to issues and pull requests on success.
+A `boolean` or a function that returns a `boolean` or `Promise<boolean>` to determine whether to comment to issues and pull requests on success.
 The following variables are available:

 | Parameter     | Description                                                                                                                                     |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------|